wahsandaruwan/note_manager_web_java/README.md

 * Delete Note
 * Update Note

+### This is a eclipse project.
+To import this project, first create a new workspace and then import this 'NoteManagerApp' project.

 ### You are welcome to update these source codes if they contain any miss matches.